queryluke/masseffect-5e/static/data/spells/throw.md

   description: Increase the damage die type to d12
 ---
 Make a ranged spell attack on a target you can see within range.
 On a hit, the target takes force damage equal to 1d8 force damage.
-If the target is Medium or smaller, it is pushed backwards 10m.
+If the target is Medium or smaller, it is pushed backward 10m.

 This spell's damage increases by 1d8 when you reach 5th level (2d8), 11th level (3d8), 17th level (4d8).